giacman/DataScienceAnalyticsPython/README.md

 ## About

-This book was written by Jesus Rogel-Salazar, which I have the pleasure to work with at AKQA London.
+This book was written by [Jesus Rogel-Salazar](https://uk.linkedin.com/in/jesusrogel) which I have the pleasure to work with at AKQA London.
 I have decided to rewrite all the notebooks examples to both refresh my Data Science and Machine Learning skills and in order to make this material available and easily accessible to more colleagues and anyone interested in the field.